dougeby/IntuneDocs/InTuneDocs/EndUser/enroll-your-wp81-windows.md

     ![](./media/WP81-enroll-4-account-added.png)

-## If you aren’t allowed to access the Windows Store from your Windows Phone or if you don’t have a Microsoft Account
+## If you are not allowed to access the Windows Store from your Windows Phone or if you do not have a Microsoft Account

 1. Tap  **Settings** &gt; **workplace**.